• Recipes

 Step 2

-Place three pieces of asparagus on a slice of bacon and roll them up.
-Secure the end of each bacon slice with a toothpick to prevent it from falling apart.
+Place two or three pieces of asparagus on a slice of bacon and roll it up.
+Secure the end of each bacon slice with a toothpick to keep it from falling apart.
 Repeat this process with all the asparagus and bacon.

 Japanese style bacon-wrapped asparagus instruction_3